 - Valid Argentine passport (if expired, follow this link).

 - In the case of people with dual nationality and a foreign passport, some airlines require a valid Argentine passport to board the plane: it is recommended to contact the company before purchasing the ticket.
 In case the airline requires it, you can request a certificate of consular endorsement by email.

 - It is suggested that Argentines living abroad purchase travel insurance that includes coverage against COVID-19.

 Foreigners with a valid residence in Argentina must have:

 - Valid DNI for foreigners.

-Both Argentine citizens and foreign residents must abide by the health requirements (see below).
+Argentine nationals and residents in Argentina must abide by health requirements in section II below.

 II.
 Health requirements